core-wg/transport-indication/draft-ietf-core-transport-indication.md

 ### Transport-aware resolution mechanisms

 Advanced resolution services
-provide information about which transports are available.
+provide information about which transports are available in addition to those of the previous section.

 For the DNS resolution mechanism, SVCB lookups described in {{svcb-discovery}}
 provide that information.